by John Salt - Last Updated July 2021

-Thinking of taking up the wonderful hobby of RC helicopters, or just want to learn more about them?
+Thinking of taking up the fun, fascinating and rewarding hobby of RC helicopters, or just want to learn more about them?

 If so, you've come to the right place.
-A site dedicated to helping people new to the hobby in a friendly, inviting, and informative manner.
-So sit back, grab a beverage, and let's start having a little "RC Helicopter Fun."
+A website dedicated to helping people new to the hobby in a friendly, inviting and informative manner.
+Let's start having a little "RC Helicopter Fun!"

 There are RC helicopters now for every budget and ability, in a vast array of types and sizes.
 RC equipment has also improved immensely and has never cost so little.

 In short, there has never been a better time to take up the hobby.

 Unlike most RC airplanes, radio controlled helicopters don't need a large mowed or paved runway.

 Helicopters (helis) take-off & land vertically, so any open area will do.